Sheikh, Somaliland

-Sheikh (Sheekh, شَيخ, also known as Shiikh or Upper Sheikh), is a city in central Somaliland.
 Sheikh is the capital of the Sheikh district in the region/province Sahil.
-It lies at an altitude of some 1430 m in the Golis Mountains, roughly halfway between the larger cities of Berbera (on the coast of the Gulf of Aden, at a distance of about 71 km) and Burao (further inland, around 60 km from Sheikh).
+It lies at an altitude of 1430 m in the Golis Mountains, roughly halfway between the larger cities of Berbera (on the coast of the Gulf of Aden, at a distance of about 71 km) and Burao (further inland, around 60 km from Sheikh).

-The broader Sheikh District has a total population of about 93,625 residents.
+In the early 16th century, the settlement experienced a marked decline, likely as a result of disruptions to established trade systems and wider political instability in the region.
+These changes have been linked to reduced trade with Asia, the expansion of the Portuguese Empire military activity in the Red Sea, and concurrent conflicts within the Horn of Africa.
+Despite this decline, there is no clear evidence that the settlement was destroyed by violence.

+The area remains inhabited today, and Sheikh continues to exist as a small town, preserving both its historical significance and its continuity as a place of settlement.

 Description

 The road to Sheikh through the Golis Mountains.

 Sheikh lies on the tarmacked road from Berbera to Burao.
 This so-called Burao-Berbera Highway is one of the most scenic drives in Somaliland.
 Coming from hot and arid Berbera the climb into the Golis Mountains starts after some 46 km at the village of Laaleys.
 The landscape then quickly becomes greener, and, via a series of hairpin bends, the Sheikh pass is reached at about 1490 m above sea level.
 This is followed by a short descent to Sheikh, which lies on a plateau at about 1430 m.
 Actually, therefore, the Golis Mountains are not a mountain range, but the jagged northern edge of the Somali plateau.

 The core of the town has a rectangular street plan.
 There are four hotels (MashaAllah, Daalo, the Ayaan Muniiro hotel, and the large 5-storey Hashi Baroo hotel).
 Furthermore, there are at least two pharmacies and several shops and eateries.

 Sheikh used to have an airstrip; it has now fallen into disuse but is still recognizable in the landscape.